 Downwards Tow ball Weight

-This is a pretty simple one: the drawbar of the trailer is for towing, not for vertical loading.
-Often cracked trailers occur, when the blade stop is fitted too far forward, and the position of the machine makes the trailer front heavy.
+This is a pretty simple one: the drawbar of the Trailer is for towing, not for vertical loading.
+Often cracked Trailers occur, when the blade stop is fitted too far forward, and the position of the machine makes the Trailer front heavy.
 The engineers at Sureweld recommend a max downwards tow ball weight of 5-7% of the Trailer ATM rating.
 The simplest way to achieve this is by undertaking a few pre-setup procedures;

-1. Utilize a tow ball weight scale, these are available for purchase here or can be found at local machinery dealers or caravan resellers.
+- Utilise a tow ball weight scale, these are available for purchase here or can be found at local machinery dealers or caravan resellers.

 Levels, Levels, Levels